Efficient Full-Matrix Adaptive Regularization: Experiments

 \subsection{\ALGNAME{} on deep convolutional models}

 We investigated the training dynamics of \ALGNAME{} on a typical deep architecture for computer vision.
-For this, we used a 26-layer 3-branch residual network with Shake-Shake regularization, recently proposed in \cite{gastaldi2017shake}.
+For this, we used a 26-layer 3-branch residual network with Shake-Shake regularization \citep{gastaldi2017shake}.
 Aside from its ability to reach state-of-the-art classification accuracy, this architecture also features a relatively low parameter count ($\sim \!
 3$M), enabling the use of a large window parameter ($r=200$).

-In each experiment, we kept the cosine learning rate annealing schedule proposed in the paper, originally from \cite{loshchilov2016sgdr}; performance degraded consistently and significantly with a fixed learning rate.
+In each experiment, we kept the cosine learning rate annealing schedule used in the paper, originally from \citep{loshchilov2016sgdr}; performance degraded consistently and significantly with a fixed learning rate.
 For both Adam and \ALGNAME{}, we chose the commonly used parameters $\beta_1 = 0.9, \beta_2 = 0.999, \eps = 10^{-8}$; for SGD, we used momentum with parameter $0.9$.
 With correctly tuned RMSprop and Adadelta, with the same window parameters, training curves were virtually identical to those for Adam.
-We used the standard data augmentation techniques of 4-pixel padding + random cropping and horizontal flipping.
+We used a batch size of 128, and the standard data augmentation techniques of 4-pixel padding + random cropping and horizontal flipping.

 Our results are shown in Figure~\ref{fig:cnn-rnn} \emph{(top)}.
 In terms of training loss, \ALGNAME{} consistently dominated existing optimizers.
 We corroborate a number of observations from previous empirical studies of the generalization of optimizers.
-Most prominently, we found that SGD generalized slightly better than all others \cite{wilson2017marginal,keskar2017improving} towards the end of training, including ours.
-The gap $(<0.2\%)$ is less dramatic than that seen in \cite{wilson2017marginal} for two reasons: we only show curves with a tuned and annealed learning rate; also, we use an architecture with powerful explicit regularization techniques which have gained attention since their publication.
-Our preliminary observation is that \ALGNAME{} shrinks this gap slightly, and expect that there is vastly more empirical work to be done concerning architectures synergistically tuned to default optimizers.
+Most prominently, we found that SGD generalized slightly better than all others \citep{wilson2017marginal,keskar2017improving} towards the end of training, including ours.
+The gap $(<0.2\%)$ is less dramatic than that seen in \citep{wilson2017marginal} for two reasons: we only show curves with a tuned and annealed learning rate; also, we use an architecture with powerful explicit regularization techniques which have gained attention since their publication.
+Our preliminary observation is that \ALGNAME{} shrinks this gap slightly (corroborated by another experiment in Appendix~\ref{sec:appendix-experiments}), and expect that there is vastly more empirical work to be done concerning architectures synergistically tuned to existing optimizers.